lelou6666/nimbus-docs/phantom/webapp.rst

 Web Application
 ===============

-The best way to get familiar with the Nimbus Auto-scale service is to check out the web application
+The best way to get familiar with the Nimbus Phantom service is to check out the web application
 `here <https://svc.uc.futuregrid.org:8440/phantom>`_.